 Developing infrastructure and construction projects requires the ability to negotiate, structure financing, and understand a web of regulations across jurisdictions.
 There are also numerous inherent risks and a multitude of challenges for developers, lenders, and other participants to overcome.

-- Gas-fired electric generating plants
+- Gas-fired and oil-fired electric generating plants

 - Interstate and intrastate natural gas, petroleum, and liquids pipelines

 - Solar, onshore and offshore wind, hydrogen, and biomass power generation facilities

 - Large-scale seawater desalination, groundwater pipeline, and water treatment projects

 - Liquefied natural gas (“LNG”) export, import, and storage facilities and transportation by barge and ocean-going vessels